robertlemmen/raku-cache-async/README.md

 # Cache::Async

-... a concurrent and asynchronous cache for Perl 6.
+...
+A Concurrent and Asynchronous Cache for Perl 6.

 ## Features

 * Producer function that gets passed in on construction and that gets called by cache on misses
-* Calls producer async and returns future to result, perfect for usage in an otherwise async system
+* Calls producer async and returns promise to result, perfect for usage in an otherwise async or reactive system
-* Transparent support for producers that return futures themselves
+* Transparent support for producers that return promises themselves
 * Extra args can be passed through to producer easily
 * Locked internally so it can be used from multiple threads or a thread pool
 * Limits on cache size and optionally entry age